ravikansal200908/fastapi-chat-backend/README.md

 ## Features

+- User authentication with JWT tokens
 - Create and manage chat conversations
 - Branch conversations from any point in chat history
 - PostgreSQL for relational data storage
 - MongoDB for document storage
 - Caching support
 - Database migrations with Alembic
+- Comprehensive API documentation with Swagger UI and ReDoc

 ## Project Structure